-A breakeven analysis is used to determine how much sales volume your business needs to start making a profit, based on your fixed costs, variable costs, and selling price.
+A breakeven analysis determines the sales volume your business needs to start making a profit, based on your fixed costs, variable costs, and selling price.
 It often is used in conjunction with a sales forecast when developing a pricing strategy, either as part of a marketing plan or a business plan.

-Fixed costs are costs that must be paid whether or not any units are produced.
-These costs are "fixed" over a specified period of time or range of production.
-Examples of fixed costs include:
+Fixed costs are expenses that must be paid whether or not any units are produced.
+They are fixed over a specified period of time or range of production, and examples include:

 - Business premises lease (or mortgage) costs over the contract period